Codecov uses a YAML-style configuration methodology.

 To disable this functionality please add the following to your

 Yes.
 However, the file must still be located in the repository root,

 The Codecov YAML file is the single-point of configuration, providing the developers with a transparent and version controlled file to adjust all Codecov settings.

-No. Review our default yaml, which all projects use.
-However, if you need to customize your project in Codecov, or add new notifications, then the yaml is required.
+No. However, if you need to customize your project in Codecov, or add new notifications, then the YAML is required.

 Head over to your repository settings page; click the YAML tab.
 You will find the Create new secret string section in the UI.
 Information on how to create and use these strings is found in the app.